disseminate/coi/CONTRIBUTING.md

 ## I18

 If you'd like to translate the gamemode, you are welcome!
 Look at `gamemode/i18/en.lua` as a starting point.
-The language code (`en`) will be what's displayed, according to the Garry's Mod main menu language selection.
+Whatever language the client has set (`en`, `fr` etc.) will be what's displayed, according to the Garry's Mod main menu language selection.